mvparakhin/ml-tidbits/docs/mlrsplines.md

 ### Training in Python (Mode 1)

-See `python/tests/TestLRSplines.py` for a complete harness that trains several configurations (increasing/decreasing, centered/non‑centered, inverse) and plots predicted vs target curves.
+See `python/tests/TestLRSplines.py` for a complete harness that trains several configurations and plots predicted vs target curves.
 It also:

 * Exports to text and reloads in C++.
 * Shows **Mode‑2 equivalence**: the external‑weights path matches Mode 1 within \$10^{-6}\$.